Job location: Maryland - Montgomery County Employment Type:

 Montgomery College is Maryland’s premier community college, serving more than 60,000 students each year through credit and noncredit programs.
 Montgomery College is one of Maryland’s most diverse community colleges, which includes more than 164 nations represented in our student body.
 Do you want to join us in our mission of providing an exceptional education and fostering student success?
 We are dedicated to providing an exceptional education for all of our students, and we recognize that our faculty and staff are integral to our continued success.Job Title

-Montgomery College is currently accepting applications for a possible opening as a part-time faculty member teaching one or two non-credit online courses in Culinary Arts (bread baking and/or cooking local and international dishes) to the Lifelong Learning Institute’s students.
-We are seeking an enthusiastic and dedicated teacher who exhibits a high degree of professionalism, a strong commitment to our students, and demonstrates the ability to engage adult learners.
+The Montgomery College Department of Education and Social Sciences is currently accepting applications for possible openings as a part-time faculty member teaching courses in criminal justice.
+We are seeking an enthusiastic and dedicated teacher who exhibits a high degree of professionalism, a strong commitment to our students, and the ability to motivate and educate in an engaging manner.

 ***Montgomery College accepts applications for Adjunct/Part-time Faculty on a continuous basis.
 Applications may be reviewed periodically based on the student enrollment needs. ***

 - The listing of a course in the schedule of classes as “TBA” does not constitute an assignment.

 - The hiring decision for part-time faculty involves an academic judgment and shall be determined at Management’s sole discretion.